Keith Park: Dunkirk

 At the time Park took command of No. 11 Group, it was perceived that Leigh-Mallory's No. 12 Group would bear the brunt of the German bombing campaign since this area of the British Isles was the closest to Germany.
 The subsequent invasion of the Low Countries on 10 May changed the threat level for the southeast of England.
 By 24 May the majority of the BEF, along with French and Belgian troops, had been pushed back and became encircled at Dunkirk.
 During the subsequent Dunkirk evacuation, codenamed Operation Dynamo, No. 11 Group provided air cover under Park's direction.
 The RAF fighters were disadvantaged, having to operate over 50 mi from their bases in the southeast of England and without the benefit of radar coverage.
 At best, they had about 40 minutes flying time over Dunkirk.

 Park operated patrol lines over Dunkirk on 27 May, the first day of the evacuation, but the RAF fighters were heavily outnumbered.
 They were unable to prevent the bombing of Dunkirk itself, but were able to provide some limited protection of the moles and ships.
 The following day, under orders from the CAS, Air Chief Marshal Cyril Newall, fighters attempted to provide continuous coverage throughout the day but were unable to do so due to their relatively limited numbers.
 Park advocated for the usage of at least two squadrons at a time in stronger patrols rather than the continuous coverage.
 This was based on his own observations from flying his personal Hurricane over Dunkirk.
 His approach was put into effect the next day, sometimes using as many as four squadrons, with greater intervals between patrols.
 Although there was some pressure from Newall and Churchill for a stronger RAF presence over the beachhead, Dowding sheltered Park from this influence and left him to his work.
 In the later stages of Operation Dynamo, which ended on 4 June, weather and the pressure from the advancing Germans forced the evacuation efforts to be concentrated on the times around dawn and dusk, and Park's fighters were able to operate more effectively.

-Throughout this period, Park not only flew his Hurricane to Dunkirk to see the situation for himself, but also visited airfields and met RAF personnel, both pilots and groundcrew.
+Throughout this period, Park not only flew his Hurricane to Dunkirk to see the situation for himself, but also visited RAF airfields and met personnel, both pilots and groundcrew.
 He was very recognisable, wearing white overalls when flying.
 This helped foster his reputation within No. 11 Group.
 He also maintained a desire to switch to the offensive; just two weeks after Dunkirk, he sought to have some Hurricane squadrons refitted as fighter-bombers and used, along with Bristol Blenheims, to make nighttime attack on the German airfields in France.
 Dowding did not approve.